ashoulson/VolatilePhysics/README.md

 ---

-By default, Volatile builds with a VOLATILE_UNITY compiler flag that links against UnityEngine.dll and uses Unity data structures (like Vector2).
-Volatile can be built as a standalone library by removing this flag.
+By default, Volatile builds against the official UnityEngine.dll and uses Unity data structures (like Vector2).
+Volatile includes a separate "FakeUnity" project that emulates Unity's functionality to the extent Volatile needs.
+You can add this project as a reference and remove the UnityEngine.dll reference to build Volatile as a standalone library.
+It is safe to delete FakeUnity if you are not interested in using Volatile outside of Unity.